 The plain was endless, not even a tree to see.
 Oksana began to enjoy Pasha’s company.
 At least she did not have to think of her feet, without sensation, squelching, and stomach that had not been filled for two days.

 “My family were farmers.
 What was your sin?”
 His smile was pinned on his face.
-She felt his eyes searching her profile, but at the same time she would not return the gaze she had assumed he had been giving her.
-This could all be only in her mind.
+She felt his eyes searching her profile, but at the same time, she would not return the gaze she assumed he had been giving her.
+This could all only be in her mind.
 The opposite would embarrass her, and she did not want to confront it.

 “I was a teacher.”

 “A teacher?
 I thought they needed teachers?”

 She wanted to say, “Yes, but not like me.
 Not someone who asks questions, who doubts authority, who disagrees with unfairness and injustice.
 Not someone who was on the list before they even arrived.”

 The emptiness got hold of her for a while before she replied, “Maybe I am going to be useful here, too.
 Tell me, how are you so cheerful?
 You have been smiling and speaking half-serious, ever since we set out on our march.
 How do you do that?”

 “Oh, well, that’s me.
 I am always happy, no matter what.”

 He is a farmer who is cheerful even though he will never farm in this Godforsaken place.
 We have not eaten for two days, yet he smells of onions and has a spring in his stride.
 He wants to know who I am.
 Dammit!
 I want to know who you are!

 It was as if he read her mind.
 “Oh no!
 You think I’m one of them?”